Submitty/submitty.github.io/_docs/developer/getting_started/how_to_contribute.md

   * Navigate to whichever page you want to edit and open it in your text editor of choice.
     The files are written in Markdown.

-  * Run Jekyll locally to generate and view the webpages and proofread your edits:
+  * Run Jekyll locally to generate and view the webpages and proofread your edits.
+Please read the README.md file to learn how to run Jekyll locally.
+Within the file you will be instructed to install Ruby and install certain dependencies:
     [README.md](https://github.com/Submitty/submitty.github.io/blob/main/README.md)

   * After you are done editing, you can submit a pull request for review.